-- 1. Perform one of the following sets of steps, depending on how you are obtaining the GlassFish OSGi Web Console. - If you are obtaining the console as an add-on component, install the GlassFish OSGi Admin Console component. - For information about tools for installing add-on components, see Extending and Updating GlassFish Server. - If you are obtaining the console from the Maven repository, download and unzip the required files. - Download the following files to the parent of the glassfish3 directory of your GlassFish Server installation.
+- Perform one of the following sets of steps, depending on how you are obtaining the GlassFish OSGi Web Console. - If you are obtaining the console as an add-on component, install the GlassFish OSGi Admin Console component. - If you are obtaining the console from the Maven repository, download and unzip the required files. - a.
+Download the following files to the parent of the glassfish3 directory of your GlassFish Server installation.